Prideaux (name)

-Prideaux is a surname of Cornish origin derived from the place called Prideaux in the parish of Luxulyan.
-The place-name had the form Pridias in the 12th and 13th centuries; however by folk etymology both the place-name and the surname have been altered to a form based on the French près d'eaux or pré d'eaux (near waters or meadow of waters).
+Prideaux is both a given name and surname of Cornish origin, derived from the place called Prideaux in the parish of Luxulyan.
+The place-name had the form Pridias in the 12th and 13th centuries; by folk etymology both the place-name and the surname have been altered to a form based on the French près d'eaux or pré d'eaux (near waters or meadow of waters).